openvax/mhcflurry/README.md

 ## Environment variables

 The path where MHCflurry looks for model weights and data can be set with the `MHCFLURRY_DOWNLOADS_DIR` environment variable.
-This directory should contain subdirectories like "models_class1_allele_specific_single".
-Setting this variable overrides the other environment variables described below.
+This directory should contain subdirectories like "models_class1".

-If you only want to change the version of the released data used, you can set `MHCFLURRY_DOWNLOADS_CURRENT_RELEASE`.
-If you want to change the base directory used for all releases, set `MHCFLURRY_DATA_DIR`.

-By default, `MHCFLURRY_DOWNLOADS_DIR` is a platform specific application storage directory, `MHCFLURRY_DOWNLOADS_CURRENT_RELEASE` is the latest release, and `MHCFLURRY_DOWNLOADS_DIR` is set to `$MHCFLURRY_DATA_DIR/$MHCFLURRY_DOWNLOADS_CURRENT_RELEASE`.